gndelec/stream-case/README.md

 ![screws](/images/11-m2pt5screws.jpg)

-- Add 2 x M2.5 x 6mm screws through STREAM board.
+- Add 2 x M2.5 x 6mm screws through STREAM board, either side of the J21 connector.

 STEPS BELOW ARE OPTIONAL: depending on extra boards to be used.
 Photos show both boards connected for convenience of viewing but this setup has not been tested: it is expected either one or the other will be used.

 ![washers](/images/12-m3washers.jpg)

-- Add M3 washers to 4 x M3 x 25mm standoffs to get correct height for LMS7002EVB board (we found 2 or 3 to work well depending on the washers used).
+- Add M3 washers to 4 x M3 x 25mm standoffs to get correct height for LMS7002EVB board (we found 2 or 3 per standoff to work well depending on the washers used).

 ![LMS7002EVB](/images/13-lmsBoard.jpg)